tetpolycarp/SaleOrders/Readme.txt

 - Display Note on the export in Balance sheet
 - Create by is wrong, it shows as the last update

+Step to publish google sheet using iFrame: http://googledrive.in30minutes.com/google-sheets-embed-live-spreadsheet/
+1. Note share the sheet to everyone so they can edit w/o login.
+   Painful note: when sharing, there is a "Advance" button, click on it to get the link for share file.
+2. Open the sheet, then on the menu, select "File -> Publish to the Web" to get the iFrame code, however, use URL linke from step 1.

 Step to Google Sheet API:
 1. Setup API key: https://console.developers.google.com/apis/dashboard